 Shavings or bedding:

 Brooder bedding serves the purpose of absorbing moisture, keeping your chicks healthy and happy.
 The safest bedding to use around chicks is pine shaving.
-Most feed stores stock pine shavings, they can also be found at Walmart if your local feed store is out.
-An important note about shavings, cedar in particular is toxic to chicks, take care to make sure that you use pine shavings in your brooder set up.
+Most feed stores stock pine shavings, they can also be found at Walmart and pet stores.
+An important note about shavings, cedar is toxic to chicks, take care to make sure that you use pine shavings in your brooder set up.

 How to Introduce your new chicks to the brooder and teach them to eat and drink.

 When you first arrive home with your new chicks, the first thing you want to do is teach them what water is and where to find it.
 After traveling for several days, they will be thirsty.
-To relay this important survival information to your chicks, dip their beaks in the water as you remove them from their shipping container as you place them in the brooder.
+To relay this important survival information to your chicks, dip their beaks in the water.
+As you remove them from their shipping container and place them in the brooder, dip thier beaks in the water.
 Do this for every one of the chicks.
-You may need to dip their beaks in the waster more than once for them to make the connection.
-You will know that the connection has been made when they soon after drink from the waterer on their own.
-They will be thirsty so it will not take them long to appreciate the water.
+You may need to dip their beaks in the water more than once for them to make the connection.
+You will know that the connection has been made when they drink from the waterer on their own.
+They will be thirsty, it will not take them long to appreciate the water.

 Chicks naturally have a pecking instinct, this means that they will peck at anything that is in front of them.
-It is your job as a caretaker to teach them what is safe to eat.
+It is your job as a caretaker to teach them what is food.
 The best way to do this is to line the bottom of your brooder with paper towels for the first few days.
-On top of the paper towels scatter some chick feed.
-The chicks will instinctively peck at the feed teaching them that “this is food”.
-If you put new chicks on the shavings they may eat the shavings mistaking them for food.
-After they learn to identify their food and the source by eating from the feeder you can remove the paper towels and expose the shavings.
+On top of the paper towels, scatter some chick feed.
+The chicks will instinctively peck at the feed, teaching them that “this is food”.
+If you put new chicks on the shavings, they may eat the shavings mistaking them for food.
+After they learn to identify their food, the source by eating from feeder, you can remove the paper towels and expose the shavings.
 They will enjoy scratching in the shavings looking for food, much like adult hens do when looking for bugs in the grass.

 Once everyone is eating and drinking on their own, you can take a sigh of relief.
-From this point on they are able to take care of their needs and will regulate their food as water intake as needed.
+From this point on they are able to take care of their needs, regulating their food as water intake as needed.
 The first week they will spend a lot of time under the heater and sleep a lot.
-Beginning in the second week they will be a lot more active and enjoy interacting with their caretaker.
+Beginning in the second week, they will be a lot more active and enjoy interacting with their caretaker.

-Once the young brood is completely feathered out they can move into their outdoor digs.
+Once the young brood is completely feathered, they can move into their outdoor digs.
 The time of year you acquire your brood will make a huge difference on when they can be moved outside to their coop.
-If you get them during the colder months say in February or March, depending on your location, you may have to keep them inside a bit longer.
-To get around this I typically request my hatch dates to be in May and June.
-During these months the temps are warmer especially at night.
+If you get them during the colder months (February – April) depending on your location, you may have to keep them inside a bit longer.
+To get around this, I typically request my hatch dates to be in May and June.
+During these months, the temps are warmer especially at night.
 I do this so that I can get them outside a lot sooner.
-During these summer months I can even brood my chicks outdoors in a protected coop.
+During these summer months, I can even brood my chicks outdoors in a protected coop.
 I often resort to this method of brooding.
 I find that the chicks do much better early on if raised outdoors.
-Additionally, it frees me from the shaving mess and dust that chicks produce giving all of our allergies a much needed break.
+Additionally, it frees me from the shaving mess and dust that chicks produce, giving our allergies a much needed break.

 I set up a brooder outside just the same as I would set up one indoors.
 I provide the essentials food, water, and heat.
 I simply purchase an industrial outdoor extension cord, run it to the coop and hook the power up.
 I am currently brooding a clutch of 6 White Crested Polish Bantam chicks in The Coop De Ville.
 All are doing well and are enjoying the coop life.